Peer Prediction with More Signals than Reports: Distributions beyond the Gaussian

-We now aim to numerically explore existence and dynamics of equilibria across mechanisms in settings other than the noisy Gaussian model.
+We now aim to numerically explore existence and dynamics of equilibria with real-valued signals across mechanisms in settings other than the noisy Gaussian model.
 We consider two natural departures from the ``nice" properties of Gaussians, skewness and multimodality.